smithashley/Covid-Employment-Recovery/README.md

 ## Steps for ETL in Databricks
 1. Define the schema
 2. Read in .csv file from Azure Data Lake Storage using credential passthrough
-3. Transform data (dropped unneeded columns, merged columns and fixed data types, renamed columns, performed mathematical and windowing funtions)
+3. Transform data (dropped unneeded columns, merged columns and fixed data types for datetime, renamed columns, performed mathematical and windowing funtions)
 4. Configure connection to Azure Synapse Analytics
 5. Write the data to Azure Synapse Analytics